 When debugging applications that use USB accessory or host features, you most likely will have USB hardware connected to your Android-powered device.
 This will prevent you from having an

-connection to the Android-powered device via USB.
-You can still accessadb
+adbconnection to the Android-powered device via USB.
+You can still accessadbover a network connection.
+To enableadbover a network connection:

 - Connect the Android-powered device via USB to your computer.